What is the main difference between humans and all other beings on our planet?

 Throat Chakra Yoga Poses and Neck Exercises

-Yoga is a great way to work with your Throat chakra, as certain physical poses (asanas) will allow you open up your shoulders and release the tension from your neck.
+Yoga is a great way to work with your Throat chakra, as certain physical poses (asanas) will allow you to open up your shoulders and release the tension from your neck.

 Yoga also improves the oxygen circulation in your body, as most of the yoga exercises involve working with your breath.